 From the trailhead, the trail once again hugs the shoreline and it travels north up the east side of Paulina Lake.
 This is probably the coolest section of the hike, with the trail traveling over cool, rocky sections that jettison out over the lake.
 Trees cling to these outcrops as they slowly tip towards the water.
-Then, a little more than half a mile from the Little Crater Trailhead, you will come to the edge of an obsidian flow as it plunged into Paulina Lake.
+Then, a little more than half a mile from the Little Crater Trailhead, you will come to the edge of an obsidian flow as it plunges into Paulina Lake.
 Don’t take any of this volcanic glass, but the trail, boulders along the side, and whole hillside to your right are covered in it.
 It’s pretty awesome.

 After the obsidian flow, the trail will pass through some pretty grassy areas as it rounds the northeast corner of the lake.
 About ¾ of a mile from the obsidian, the trail will split again, with a side trail heading to the left down to the hot springs.
 These springs are an amazing place the soak your feet, or your whole body, right on the beach of the lake.
 The springs are found just beneath the gravely surface of the beach, so holes have been dug into the ground that fill with the hot water.
 The more detached from the lake, the hotter the water is.
 It is only a 0.1 mile detour to head down to the hot springs, so you should definitely check it out.

 Once you are satiated with nature’s warm bath, head on back to the main trail and continue around the lake.
-The trail climbs again here pushing up more than 100 feet above Paulina Lake.
-The views out across its shimmering surface and across the Paulina Peak and the Big Obsidian Flow are awesome.
+The trail climbs again here, pushing up more than 100 feet above Paulina Lake.
+The views out across its shimmering surface and to Paulina Peak and the Big Obsidian Flow are awesome.
 The trail remains up above the lake for about ¾ of a mile before dropping back down to the lakeshore.